Black Panther (film): Plot

 While Shuri tends to Ross, T'Challa confronts Zuri about N'Jobu, since Erik wore a necklace that belonged to him.
 Zuri explains that N'Jobu had become disillusioned with Wakanda's isolationism and planned to share Wakanda's technology with people of African descent to help them overcome their oppressors, with Klaue's assistance.
 Before T'Chaka could apprehend N'Jobu, N'Jobu attacked Zuri, forcing T'Chaka to kill him.
 T'Chaka instructed Zuri to claim that N'Jobu had vanished and to leave behind N'Jobu's American son, N'Jadaka, to uphold the story.
-This boy grew up to become Erik, a U.S. black ops Navy SEAL who took on the nickname "Killmonger."
+This boy grew up to become Erik, a U.S. black ops Navy SEAL who took on the nickname "Killmonger".
 Meanwhile, Killmonger kills Klaue and brings his body to Wakanda.
 He is presented before the tribal elders, revealing himself as N'Jadaka and asserting his claim to the throne.
-Killmonger challenges T'Challa to ritual combat and kills Zuri; without the powers of the heart-shaped herb, T'Challa is severely injured and presumed dead after Killmonger throws him over a waterfall.
+Killmonger challenges T'Challa to ritual combat, severely injures him, and kills Zuri, while T'Challa is presumed dead after Killmonger throws him over a waterfall.
 Killmonger ingests the heart-shaped herb and orders the rest to be incinerated, but Nakia manages to extract one.
 Killmonger, backed by W'Kabi and his army, prepares to distribute shipments of Wakandan weapons to operatives worldwide.

 Nakia, Shuri, Ramonda, and Ross flee to the Jabari Tribe for aid.
 They find a comatose T'Challa, rescued by the Jabari as repayment for sparing M'Baku's life.
 Healed by Nakia's herb, T'Challa returns to fight Killmonger, who also dons a nanotech suit similar to T'Challa's.
-W'Kabi and his army fight Shuri, Nakia, and the Dora Milaje while Ross remotely pilots a jet and shoots down the planes carrying vibranium weapons before they can leave Wakanda.
+W'Kabi and his army fight Shuri, Nakia, and the Dora Milaje, while Ross remotely pilots a jet and shoots down the planes carrying vibranium weapons before they can leave Wakanda.
 M'Baku and the Jabari arrive to reinforce T'Challa.
 Confronted by Okoye, W'Kabi and his army stand down.
 Fighting in Wakanda's vibranium mine, T'Challa disrupts Killmonger's suit and stabs him.
 Killmonger refuses to be healed, choosing to die as a free man rather than be incarcerated; T'Challa shows him the Wakanda sunset, and Killmonger dies peacefully.